githwxi/ATS-Temptory/docgen/MISC/GSEQ-intro.md

   It is for processing a given sequence in its entirety and returning the accumulated result at the end

-* **map_list**: It is for applying a give function to each element in a given sequence and returning a linear list consisting of the results of these applications in the order as they are produced.
+* **map_list**: It is for applying a given function to each element in a given sequence and returning a linear list consisting of the results of these applications in the order as they are produced.

-* **map_rlist**: It is for applying a give function to each element in a given sequence and returning a linear list consisting of the results of these applications in the reverse order as they are produced.
+* **map_rlist**: It is for applying a given function to each element in a given sequence and returning a linear list consisting of the results of these applications in the reverse order as they are produced.

 * **map_stream**:
-  It is for lazily applying a give function to each element in a given sequence and returning a linear stream consisting of the results of these applications in the order as they are produced.
+  It is for lazily applying a given function to each element in a given sequence and returning a linear stream consisting of the results of these applications in the order as they are produced.